How’s the ride?

-Apart form being carbon neutral compared to petrol engined motorcycles Electric Motorcycles are a hell of a lot cheaper to run sometimes only costing £1 for a range of around 100 miles.
+Obviously being carbon neutral compared to petrol engine motorcycles Electric Motorcycles are a hell of a lot cheaper to run sometimes only costing £1 for a range of around 100 miles.
 Also the cost of maintaining and servicing your motorcycle will be reduced due to less moving parts.

 Where can I ride?